X-Illuminati/internet-of-spores/doc/server_architecture.md

 | Grafana             | 6.5.2          | https://grafana.com/

 These are used essentially in their stock configuration with the exception of Node-RED.
-The provided Node-RED flows require a few community-supplied plugins.
+The provided [Node-RED Flows](#node-red-flows) require a few community-supplied plugins.

 __Package Dependencies__
 On my system, Grafana has the following dependencies on additional packages: